MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Scopes.md

 discussed later in this article.

 Unless you explicitly make the items private, the items in the parent scope are available to the child scope.
-Items that you create and change in the child scope don't affect the parent scope, unless you explicitly specify the scope when you create the items.
+Items that you create or change in a child scope don't affect the parent scope, unless you explicitly specify the scope when you create the items.

 To find the items in a particular scope, use the Scope parameter of `Get-Variable` or `Get-Alias`.